-8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6)
+8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6) None at this time.

 9. Capacity Development

 9.1 - Please prioritise the capacity building needs in the following fields identified in your country for the conservation, protection and presentation of cultural and natural heritage.